-Selina is the New Democrat Opposition spokesperson for local government and sports.
+Selina served as the Official Opposition spokesperson for mental health and addictions, seniors, local government and sports.

 Born and raised in the suburbs of Montreal, Selina has been actively engaged in the Coquitlam community since moving there nearly 20 years ago.